victoroalvarez/hello-world/README.md

 # Hello World!
 ## About me
 Hello, I'm Victor, a Computer Engineering student at PUPR Puerto Rico.
 I like to write and share Python scripts and GNU/Linux shell scripts.
-I have interest in AI, Automation, Web Apps and Embedded computing.
+I have interest in System Administration, AI, Automation, Web Apps and Embedded computing.
 ## Hardware Tools
 - Ubuntu/Windows Laptop.
 - Debian/MacOSX Lion Macbook